kailaisun/kailaisun.github.io/_pages/about.md

 # 🎖 Honors and Awards
 - *2022.11* Tsinghua University - Lingjun Pilot Scholarship
+- *2022.12* The first prize of Tsinghua University Weimin Zheng Scholarship (Top 1%)
 - *2019.10* The first prize of Tsinghua University Comprehensive Excellent Scholarship (Top 1%)
 - *2018.06*	Outstanding graduates of Beijing ordinary colleges and universities (Top 1%)
 - *2022* Best Researcher Award for the contribution and honourable achievement in innovative research.
 International Research Awards on New Science Inventions NESIN 2022 Awards.